Catubrini

 The Catubrini were a Gallic tribe dwelling in Cadore (Veneto) during the Roman period.

 Name

 They are mentioned as Catubrinorum on inscriptions.

 Geography

 The Catubrini lived in the region of Cadore (Catubrium), in the upper valley of the Piave river, north of Bellunum.
-Their territory was located south of the Saevates, west of the Ambilici and Carni, north of the Misquilenses, east of the Tuliassi.
-Probably they were a ver sacrum of the Carni.
+The Barrington Atlas locates their territory south of the Saevates, west of the Ambilici and Carni, north of the Misquilenses, east of the Tuliassi.